Ships hit by U-boats

 Convoy

 History Completed in August 1903 as German Captain W. Menzell for Hanseatischer Dampfer Cie (Menzell & Co), Hamburg.
 1912 renamed Albert Killing for Gewerkschaft "Deutscher Kaiser", Mülheim.
-1919 taken over by the Belgian government.
-1922 renamed Hesbaye for Cie Hanséatique Belge (Legrand & van Regemortel), Antwerp.
+1919 transferred to Belgium as war reparation.
+1922 renamed Hesbaye for Cie Hanséatique Belge (Legrand & Van Regemortel), Antwerp.
 In July 1927 sold to Greece and renamed Dionyssios for E.D.
 Caravias, Ithaca.
-1938 renamed Evdoxia for The Balkans & Near East Shipping Agency, Pirĉus.
+1938 renamed Evdoxia for The Balkans & Near East Shipping Agency, Piræus.

-At 03.21 hours on 15 Jul, 1940, the unescorted Evdoxia was hit amidships by a torpedo from U-34 and sank capsizing after 10 minutes about 40 miles southwest of Bull Rock, Ireland.
+At 03.21 hours on 15 July 1940 the unescorted and neutral Evdoxia was hit amidships by one G7a torpedo from U-34 and sank capsizing after 10 minutes about 40 miles southwest of Bull Rock, Ireland.
+The U-boat had spotted the Greek flag painted on the side of the illuminated ship prior to the attack, but nevertheless attacked her with its last torpedo.
+One crew member was lost.
+The survivors, three of them wounded, were landed at Swansea.

 If you can help us with any additional information on this vessel then please contact us.